Senipah/VBA-Better-Array/docs/api/methods/CopyWithin.md

 : Required

 Description
 : The index at which to copy the sequence to.
 If negative, `target` will be counted from the end.
 If `target` is at or greater than the array's `Length` property, nothing will be copied.
-If `target` is positioned after `startIndex`, the copied sequence will be trimmed to fit the array's `Length` property.
+If `target` is positioned after `StartIndex`, the copied sequence will be trimmed to fit the array's `Length` property.

 ---

 Name
-: `startIndex`
+: `StartIndex`

 Type
 : `Long`